Keyclic/keyclic-sdk/docs/ImageApi.md

 <a name="getImageByPersonAndWidthAndHeight"></a>
 # **getImageByPersonAndWidthAndHeight**
-> File getImageByPersonAndWidthAndHeight(xKeyclicApp, person, width, height, opts)
+> File getImageByPersonAndWidthAndHeight(xKeyclicAppperson, width, height, opts)

 Retrieve one Image resource.